sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/clickhouse.md

 ClickHouse supports Amazon S3, Google Cloud Storage, and Azure Blob Storage as file staging destinations.

-`dlt` will upload Parquet or JSONL files to the staging location and use ClickHouse table functions to load the data directly from the staged files.
+`data_load_tool` will upload Parquet or JSONL files to the staging location and use ClickHouse table functions to load the data directly from the staged files.

 Please refer to the filesystem documentation to learn how to configure credentials for the staging destinations: